-This post falls under the second category.
+This post on Dr. George Church falls under the second category.

 Dr. George Church

 I have discussed Dr. George Church a few times on this blog before.
 In my opinion, there is a good possibility that he will be known as one of the 10-20 greatest scientists the world has ever witnessed when all is said and done.
 Interestingly enough, Dr. Church got an F on one of his graduate program college courses at Duke University in 1976, and he has proudly posted that letter of rejection from Duke on his current Harvard University website.

-Several days ago, a new interview (more like a speech) of Dr. Church was posted on youtube, and I was very impressed by the range of subjects that Dr. Church covers in this video.
+Several days ago, a new interview (more like a speech) of Dr. Church was posted on YouTube, and I was very impressed by the range of subjects that Dr. Church covers in this video.
 The title of this video is “The Augmented Human Being.”
 Hopefully, this augmentation will imply a full head of hair for all, even though that is probably the last thing that Dr. Church is thinking of when he discusses things such as CRISPR and genetic therapy in the video.

 During the past few months Dr. Church has been all over the news almost every single day.
 Some highlights:

-What if so called “more evolved” humans destroy earth in the coming years via nuclear wars, environmental destruction, newer chemical/biological/nanomaterial/gene based weapons, low birth rate/negative population growth related self-destruction and so on?
+What if so called “more evolved” higher intelligence humans destroy earth in the coming years via: nuclear wars; environmental destruction; newer chemical/biological/nanomaterial/gene based weapons; low birth rate/negative population growth related self-destruction; and so on?

 I find this whole concept very interesting, and I agree with many parts of it.
-I also think that much of the “less evolved” world is headed in this direction (i.e., we are evolving into Asia in many respects, with homicides falling globally, virtual lives increasingly important, men becoming more feminine/less savage, religiosity decreasing, technology becoming highly addictive and omnipresent, birth rates falling globally, and isolationism increasing in spite of people having many online friends).
+I also think that much of the “less evolved” world is headed in this direction (i.e., we are evolving into Asia in many respects, with: homicides falling globally; virtual lives increasingly important; men becoming more feminine/less savage; religiosity decreasing; technology becoming highly addictive and omnipresent; birth rates falling globally; and isolationism increasing in spite of people having many online friends.

-Animal rights will continue to become increasingly important as more countries deem animal to be sentient beings.
+Animal rights will continue to become increasingly important as more advanced countries deem animals to be sentient beings.
 It is also highly debatable whether higher IQs and test scores in the Asian world are more important for a society to thrive compared to much higher rates of creativity and invention in the western world (at least historically speaking).

 The part of this whole theory of my ironically very hirsute (excess body hair) caucasian ex-workmate that interests me the most is the lack of body hair in Asians phenomenon.
-Over the years, I have noticed that people with a lot of body hair (especially back hair and chest/stomach/abdomen area hair) tend to go bald much faster and more extensively than people with less to no body hair.
+Over the years, I have noticed that people with excessive body hair (especially back hair and chest/stomach/abdomen area hair) tend to go bald much faster and more extensively than people with less to no body hair.

 To end this somewhat rambling post, here is a video that shows that even Asians can sometimes surprise you when it comes to body hair quantity: